 A successful Euro 2016 qualifying campaign followed, leading to a strong showing in the Euro 2016 tournament where the Republic of Ireland were eventually ousted after a narrow defeat to the hosts, France, in the knockout stages.

-Rep of Ireland have reaped 6 wins in the last 10 games, beating Austria, Moldova, Georgia, Bosnia Herzegovina, Germany and Georgia.
-3 draws against Wales, Serbia and Bosnia Herzegovina and defeats to Poland has seen them score 13 at an average of 1.3 goals per game while shipping 6.
+Rep of Ireland have reaped 5 wins in the last 10 games, beating Austria, Moldova, Georgia, Bosnia Herzegovina and Germany.
+4 draws against Austria, Wales, Serbia and Bosnia Herzegovina and defeats to Poland has seen them score 13 at an average of 1.3 goals per game while shipping 7.